zdravkov/kendo-docs/api/dataviz/sparkline.md

 ---
-nav_title: kendo.dataviz.ui.Sparkline
+title: kendo.dataviz.ui.Sparkline
-title: Configuration, methods and events of Kendo UI DataViz Sparkline
+page_title: Configuration, methods and events of Kendo UI DataViz Sparkline
 description: Learn how to configure Kendo UI Javascript sparkline widget in a few easy steps, use and change methods and events.
 ---